JungYeonLeeeeeeeee/Real-time-Style-Transfer-for-VR/README.md

 - python 3.7
 - numpy 1.14.2
 - flask 1.1.2

+## Input & Output images / Style checkpoints
+You can get inpu and output images in [my google drive](https://drive.google.com/drive/folders/1EI5ACLssZxw6sFah2Plt14tcv7Wckt3h?usp=sharing)
+(That files are too large.
+So I upload that my google_drive. using it) Download that files and place in the same path as the other files.

 ## Stylization VR demo
 We are preapring a more good demo video.
 Please wait a little longer.